 Basically, the longer, thicker, and wider the board is, the more stability and buoyancy you will have.
 However, the overall performance of these boards may be more limited.
-Those that just want to easily cruise, or walk up and down their board will prefer something with more volume.
-Those looking to do a bit more carving and turning may prefer something shorter.
+Those that want to cruise or walk up and down their board easily will prefer something with more volume.
+Those looking to do more carving and turning may prefer something shorter.
 Understand what kind of surfing you want to do with your longboard before you choose one.

-Dimensions (most notably length) is the most important consideration for any surfboard.
-Choosing the perfect board here will involve a decision between your own size, as well as the kind of experience you are after in the water.
+Dimensions (most notably length) are the most important consideration for any surfboard.
+Choosing the perfect board here will involve a decision between your own size and the kind of experience you want in the water.

-With a longboard surfboard, you will generally be choosing between a single fin, twin fin, or thruster (3 fin) setup.
-A twin fin setup will give the board slightly more control and speed than the traditional single fin.
+With a longboard surfboard, you will generally choose between a single-fin, twin-fin, or thruster (3-fin) setup.
+A twin-fin setup will give the board slightly more control and speed than the traditional single-fin.
 However, this can also make bottom turns more difficult.

-The three fin setups are most popular, especially among soft tops.
-These boards utilize the best of both, with a combination of stability and manoeuvrability.
+The three-fin setups are most popular, especially among soft tops.
+These boards utilise the best of both kinds, with a combination of stability and manoeuvrability.

 When buying a foam board, it’s always important to consider the kind of materials used.
-Many of these boards come with special tops that feature grip patterns.
+Many of these soft top long surfboard come with special tops that feature grip patterns.
 Much like a traction pad, some of these boards don’t require any wax.

-The materials used to make your longboard surfboard also help to determine the board’s weight, buoyancy, and manoeuvrability.
+The materials used to make your longboard surfboard also help to determine the board’s weight and manoeuvrability.
 Foam boards will be lighter than traditional longboards.

-Interested in having some fun with a soft-top longboard?
-With all the different options out there, choosing the right board can be tricky.
+Interested in having some fun with a soft top long board?
+Choosing the right board can be tricky with all the different options.
 Here are 7 reviews of the top products out there right now.